Port of Bridgwater: Toponymy

 In the Domesday Book the town is listed as Brugie, but after the Norman invasion the land was given to Walter of Douai.
 Hence, as well as Burgh-Walter, an alternative version is that it derives from "Bridge of Walter" (i.e. Walter's Bridge).

 Origins of maritime trade

 What can be gained from the etymology of the town's name, is that Bridgwater has been a port of trade since pre-1200AD, when the first stone bridge was built within the town, which also marked the highest point of safe navigation for seagoing vessels.
 The town was the lowest practical crossing point on the River Parrett, although an alternate crossing via large stones at Combwich also existed but only at low tide.

-The two major manors which controlled the town gained considerable revenues from the 11th century onwards from the imposed Lords Water tolls.
-This led to the port being formally adopted as part of the Port of Bristol, allowing fee's to be distributed there as well.
+The two major manors which controlled the town gained considerable revenues from the 11th century onwards from the imposed Lords water tolls.
+This led to the port being formally adopted as part of the Port of Bristol, allowing fees to be distributed there as well.
 Exports included: